HughP/MLKA/Publications/2015 - Thesis/Data Used/ReadMe.md

 ##Data types
 Inside each folder are several pieces of data.

 1. There is a text from the Christian New Testament. - The book of James.
 This is used as a parallel corpus across all the languages.
-The detials (such as provonance and how it was cleaned) for each text sample are indicated with the text.
-The original text may apear in several forms (and files) following the iteration of cleaning as it was processed.
+The details (such as provenance and how it was cleaned) for each text sample are indicated with the text.
+The original text may appear in several forms (and files) following the iteration of cleaning as it was processed.
 2. There is a download of Wikipedia for the language if there was a matching Wikipedia for the language.
 The whole file is included if the text file was small enough to fit into github.
 If the text file was too large then there is just a statistical summary.
 The Methodology for cleaning each wikipedia corpus is included in the Wikipedia data folder.
 3. There are several keyboard layouts for each language.
-These come in two clases:
+These come in two classes:
  * Keyboards that have been presented or suggested in the literature.
  * Keyboards that I have suggested based on text samples.

- There are serval things inculded for each keyboard.
+ There are serval things included for each keyboard.
   * A textual description of how it functions.
 Including dead-keys ordering and character values.
   * A technical description of the characters it supports.
   * A visualization of the first two states (Base & Shift).
 This indicates where the dead keys are, if they exist.